 Isle Royale National Park has been on my bucket list for years.
 You see I love seeing moose in the wild and read a long time ago that moose are on the island as well as many other species of wildlife.
 A national park since 1931, it’s one of the least visited national parks probably because it’s not easy to get to.
-As it takes much planning, but it’s a wilderness paradise and once you go you will want to go back!
+It takes much planning, but it’s a wilderness paradise and once you go you will want to go back!

-There are also numerous small islands surrounding the main island that are also part of the park.
+The park is made up of small islands surrounding the main island that are also part of the park.
 Some of the bigger ones are:

-- Raspberry Island
+• Raspberry Island

-- Tookers Island,
+• Tookers Island,

-- Mott Island (park summer headquarters are located here)
+• Mott Island (park summer headquarters are located here)

-- Caribou Island
+• Caribou Island

-- Amygdaloid Island
+• Amygdaloid Island

-- Johns Island
+• Johns Island

-- Washington Island
+• Washington Island

-- Grace Island
+• Grace Island

 Getting To Island Royale National Park

-Queen IV
+Isle Royale Queen IV

 The Queen IV leaves from Copper Harbor MI most days (6 to 7)of the week at 8 am (depending on the season).
 The boat then leaves Rock Harbor at 2:45 pm.
 It’s a 3 ½ hour journey on Lake Superior.
 This is the way we traveled to the park.
 It is an affordable way to get to Rock Harbor.
-It’s $136 roundtrip and $100 for children 15 and under.

 Houghton MI